Milanxam/volume-control-script/README.md

 $ chmod +x changevolume.sh
 ```

-You can call the script like this:
+You can call the script like this, to increase, decrease and mute the volume respectively:

 ```
 $ ./<path-to-dir>/changevolume.sh up